ionic-team/ionic-framework/README.md

 - Almost all of the logic for releasing Ionic is done on the Travis server
 - To push a new release:
   1. Update package.json version to new version
-  2. Update package.json codename to new codename
+  2. Generate changelog with `gulp changelog`
-  3. Generate changelog with `gulp changelog` and make sure it is OK
+  3. Go through the changelog, and fix any mistakes or clarify any unclear commit messages
-  4. Commit these and push to master
+  4. Commit package.json and CHANGELOG.md and push to master
 - Travis will detect that this commit changed the version in package.json and push out all necessary for this new release (tags, release files, site config, ...)

 ## LICENSE